CONTINUED COOL WITH SCATTERED SHOWERS

 Your First Alert Weather Forecast:

-There’s an area of low pressure passing to our south.
-It’s been producing light rain early this morning across the southern half of Wisconsin.
-With this weathermaker nearby, anyone in our area could see scattered showers today.
-Our rainfall totals between now and this evening should be less than one-quarter of an inch.
-Other than some glimpses of sun across central Wisconsin, it’s going to be another cloudy day.
+An area of nearby low pressure produced morning light rain across the southern half of Wisconsin.
+Anyone in our area could see still see some drizzle or scattered showers this afternoon.
+Our rainfall totals between now and this evening should be less than one-tenth of an inch.
+Other than some glimpses of sun across central Wisconsin, it’s going to be rather cloudy.

-With all the clouds and a north wind, our temperatures will remain cool for the middle of September.
+With all the clouds and a north wind, our temperatures are remaining cool for the middle of September.
 Highs this afternoon will be in the low to middle 60s.
 That’s about 10 degrees cooler than normal for this time of year.
 That north-northeast breeze will likely get a little stronger later today, as our storm system begins to swirl away from us.

 We’re going to be in this autumnal weather pattern for the next few days.
 In fact, it might be cool enough tomorrow night and Wednesday night for patchy frost to form in the Northwoods!
 Gardeners should prepare to protect cold-sensitive plants at times through the midweek.